 Rlys renames RPF as Indian Railway Protection Force Service

-"Consequent upon grant of organized group A status ( OGAS) to RPF in the light of Cabinet decision arising from honourable court's orders, it is hereby informed that RPF will be known as Indian Railway Protection Force Service," the order stated.
+"Consequent upon grant of organized group A status (OGAS) to RPF in the light of Cabinet decision arising from honourable court's orders, it is hereby informed that RPF will be known as Indian Railway Protection Force Service," the order stated.
+In July, the Union Cabinet approved grant of Organised Group 'A' status to the RPF which gave its personnel the financial benefits being enjoyed by officers in other government cadres.

+The government will accord "top priority" in the grant of Non-Functional Upgradation (NFU), which will benefit IRPFS personnel.
+The NFU scheme, implemented in 2008, entitled IAS officers and designated OGAS officers to the pay scale of the highest promoted officer of their batch even if they were not promoted.

+The non-promoted officers are given the higher grade two years after their batchmates' elevation.
+This move will end stagnation, improve career progression of the officers and keep up their motivational level.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)